-On Thursday, November 5, 2015 from 4:00-6:00 PM, ICMES will host an intimate conversation about Israel and Palestine with Dr. Ghada Karmi, at the International Law Institute.
+On Thursday, November 5, 2015 from 4:00-6:00 PM, ICMES hosted an intimate conversation about Israel and Palestine with Dr. Ghada Karmi, at the International Law Institute.
 Ghada Karmi was born in Jerusalem and trained as a medical doctor at Bristol University.
 She established the first British-Palestinian medical charity in 1972 and was an associate fellow at the Royal Institute for International Affairs.
 Her previous books include: Jerusalem Today: What Future for the Peace Process?, The Palestinian Exodus 1948-1998, Married to Another Man and In Search of Fatima.
-Dr. Karmi will be discussing her latest book, Return, A Palestine Memoir.
-Dr. Norton Mezvinsky and Ms. Randa Fahmy will conduct a dialogue with Dr. Karmi, followed by questions from the audience.
+Dr. Karmi discussed her latest book, Return, A Palestine Memoir.
+Dr. Norton Mezvinsky and Ms. Randa Fahmy conducted a dialogue with Dr. Karmi, followed by questions from the audience.
 Dr. Mezvinsky is president of ICMES and Emeritus Professor of History at Central Connecticut State University.
 Randa Fahmy is President and CEO of Fahmy Hudome International (FHI), and was Associate Deputy Secretary of Energy in the Bush Administration, after serving as Counselor to U.S. Senator Spencer Abraham.

 On September 30, 2015, Prof. Abdullahi Ahmed An-Na‘im of Emory University spoke about ISIS at the International Law Institute for ICMES’s second annual Ibrahim Abu-Rabi‘ Memorial Lecture.
 Dr. An-Na‘im argued that the effective and sustainable eradication of radical Salafism, commonly referred to as ISIS, in the MENA region and beyond calls for dynamic understanding of multiple sources and factors, but that nothing can be achieved without candid and honest confrontation of the theological and juridical roots of arbitrary and anarchical political violence in the history of Muslim societies.
 In his view, radical Salafism must be purged from the individual psyche and collective consciousness of Muslims everywhere in order for it to be militarily defeated in fields of Iraq and Syria, and deserts of North and West Africa. [read more]